-This review summarises the current state-of-the-art in autonomous microfluidic devices and systems for environmental water monitoring, focusing on different water sources such as drinking water, wastewater, fresh waters (rivers, lakes ...) and seawater.
-Moreover, the review will give a material science perspective, where the integration of functional materials, as an alternative to conventional fluidic handling and sensing features, is fundamental in ensuring device commercialization at an affordable cost.
+This review summarises the current state-of-the-art in autonomous microfluidic devices and systems for environmental water monitoring, focusing on different water matrices such as drinking water, wastewater, continental waters (rivers, lakes ...) and seawater.
+Moreover, the review will set a material science perspective, where the integration of functional materials, as alternatives to conventional fluidic handling and sensing building blocks is capital to reach devices commercialization.

-2. Microfluidic devices for water monitoring
+2. Microfluidic Devices for Water Monitoring